 Mote’s President & CEO, Dr. Michael P. Crosby, announces that more than $75 million has been raised for Mote SEA to date, meaning that the $130-million Oceans for All campaign has moved well beyond its halfway mark.
 The exciting campaign momentum continues to grow with support from visionary philanthropic leaders as well as public and corporate partners that embrace the goals of Mote SEA.

 Mote also reveals the upgraded renderings of Mote SEA and announces plans to “break ground” for site preparation by the end of 2020.
 Initial work will involve improvements to the grounds, a necessary step before vertical construction.
 A schedule for vertical construction is expected to be determined through close coordination among Mote, its contracting partners and Sarasota County.
-Expectations are for Mote SEA construction to be completed in early 2023, dependent upon conclusion of the Oceans for All campaign.
+Expectations are for Mote SEA construction to be completed in 2023, dependent upon conclusion of the Oceans for All campaign.

 Nov 13, 2020

 Mote SEA Groundbreaking!